 While I realize that the gift of money is probably the most popular (and maybe the most desired), my budget is telling me to look for other options.
 I have some great inexpensive ideas to give graduation gifts on a budget.

 Most of the announcements I received this year are for high school graduations.
 I thought I would share with you some other inexpensive gift options that are still very useful and all the suggestions are less than $15.

 Graduation Gifts on A Budget

-- Travel Mug - with some coffee, tea or hot chocolate packets.
-Nice for those study sessions they will be having.
+- Travel Mug - with some coffee, tea, or hot chocolate packets.
+Nice for those study sessions they will be having in college.

-- Books - a finance book or cookbook (or a local guidebook if the recipient is going away to college).
+- Books - a finance book or local guidebook (if the recipient is going away to college).
 Also books by legends in their field are great for inspiration.